dotunwrap/resume/template.typ

   ]
 }

-/// Creates a skills section with customizable skill categories
-///
-/// This function formats a skills section with multiple categories,
-/// each containing a list of skills or technologies.
-///
-/// ```example
-/// #skills-section((
-///    "Programming Languages": "Python, Golang, Zig, C, Terraform",
-///    "Tools & Frameworks": "Ghidra, Pwntools, AWS, WireShark",
-/// ))
-/// ```
-///
-/// A formatted block containing the skills categorized in a list
-/// -> content
-#let skills-section(
-  /// A dictionary where keys are category names and values are the skills
-  /// -> dictionary
-  categories,
-) = {
-  block[
-    #for (category, skills) in categories.pairs() [
-      - #text(weight: "bold", category + ": ") #skills
-    ]
-  ]
-}

 /// Creates an education entry with institution, degree, and details
 ///
 /// This function formats an education entry with university name,